anand9125/perp-dex/programs/perp-dex/src/Readme.md

 Use modular arithmetic: index = cursor % N.

 Use monotonically increasing counters to avoid ambiguity at wrap-around: store head_idx: u64 and tail_idx: u64 and compute slot = tail_idx % N, head_idx % N. The difference tail_idx - head_idx gives number of items (if signed arithmetic).

+# Why we need queus why not just emit the event

+THE FUNDAMENTAL ANSWER
+We need a REQUEST QUEUE because:
+Solana cannot guarantee off-chain listeners will see logs, but Solana can guarantee that on-chain state is deterministic.

+1. Logs (events) are NOT guaranteed
+This is the biggest reason.

+Events on Solana:

+❌ can be dropped by RPC nodes
+❌ are not stored permanently
+❌ are not part of consensus
+❌ are not readable by other on-chain instructions
+❌ are not guaranteed to be delivered under network load

+If your entire matching engine relies on:
+“cranker listens to logs”

+then:

+Your DEX will randomly fail.

+Under high load → logs drop.
+Your matching engine stops → funds stuck → DEX dead.

+This is why Serum never uses logs to trigger matching.

+# How the request queues will work

+✔️ Final Correct Flow (simple version)
+1. User:
+place_order() → order added to queue, tail++, count++

+2. Off-chain cranker:
+loop:
+    queue = read request queue account
+    if queue.count > 0:
+        send transaction: process_requests()

+3. On-chain cranker instruction (process_requests()):
+reads requests[head]
+runs matching logic
+updates orderbook
+writes events
+head++
+count--

+This repeats until queue is empty.

+# 1. When do you need Bytemuck?

+Bytemuck (Pod, Zeroable) is needed ONLY when:

+You store raw bytes inside a Solana account

+You manually reinterpret memory as structs

+You deal with tight, manual serialization (like Serum’s slab)

+You want zero-copy access to raw buffers

+This is used for high-performance data structures like:

+Serum Orderbook (Slab)

+Mango v3 Event Queue

+Phoenix Orderbook

+OpenBook v2

+They use raw account bytes + manual memory layout.

+# 2. When do you NOT need Bytemuck?

+If you are using Anchor account structs:

+#[account]
+pub struct EventQueue {
+    pub head: u16,
+    pub tail: u16,
+    pub count: u16,
+    pub capacity: u16,
+    pub events: [Event; MAX_EVENTS],
+}

+Then:

+Anchor serializes/deserializes everything

+Anchor handles memory layout

+Anchor handles padding

+You are not manually reinterpreting byte slices

+Your Event is a normal Rust struct

+So: NO BYTEMUCK REQUIRED.

+Because you are NOT doing zero-copy or raw memory operations.